 Too often we underestimate the power of a touch, a smile, a kind word, a listening ear, an honest compliment, or the smallest act of caring, all of which have the potential to turn a life around.
 Leo Buscaglia

-I am Linda Dresselhaus... married, the mother of three grown children, have five sweet and lively grandchildren, and two spoiled pugs.
+I am Linda Dresselhaus... married, the mother of three grown children, have six sweet and lively grandchildren, and two spoiled pugs.
 I partner with my daughter, Liana, in an antiques and art business- we love junking and creating!
-I sell on etsy and at a few other sales during the year, the biggest being Junk Bonanza!
-We also have full time space at Pond Road Antiques in Mankato, Minnesota!
+I enjoy selling my goodies in several shops on etsy!
 I love spending time with my family, hanging out at the lake, photography, writing, baking, decorating, reading, creating artwork and re-use projects, and gardening.

 I'm so glad you stopped by!